AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/actions-in-the-msi-panel/send-marketo-email/lock-sales-template.md

 >[!CAUTION]
 >
->This feature works for Salesforce only and is not compatible with Microsoft Dynamics or other CRMs.
-Templates accessed from the Outlook or Gmail plug-ins will not be locked, as the editor is not controlled by Marketo.
+>This feature works for [!DNL Salesforce] only and is not compatible with [!DNL Microsoft Dynamics] or other CRMs.
+Templates accessed from the [!DNL Outlook] or Gmail plug-ins will not be locked, as the editor is not controlled by Marketo.

 ## Enable Lock Template {#enable-lock-template}